brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 $$

+Together with the upper-diagonal mask, this is the underlying structure of each of the N attention blocks in the model:

 {: style="text-align:center; font-size: small;"}
 <img width="19%" height="19%" src="/assets/GPT-lite/gpt_lite_attention.png"/>

 {: style="text-align:center; font-size: small;"}
-The multi-head (Nx) attention module in our model, emphasized in red.
+The multi-head (Nx) attention module in the GPTlite model, emphasized in red.

-So the for the multi-attention head follows the same logic.
+The C++ code is analogous to the python implementation.
 We start by defining a single attention head:

 ```cpp
 struct Head : nn::Module {